Working in Government

 Executives are employed within a three-band structure, on attractive remuneration packages.
 At this level of work in government there is access to biennial adjustments and annual bonuses, based on performance.

-Executives are employed on fixed-term contracts; conditions of employment are in the executive employment handbook.
+Executives are employed on fixed-term contracts; conditions of employment are available on the Victorian Public Sector Commission's Information for Executives page.

 We also employ non-executive employees at a senior level, in various occupations, organised according to job classifications that reflect the value of work they perform.
 Salaries are shown in the job details for each advertised vacancy.